SimenKlemp/SimenKlemp/README.md

 ## Hi there 👋

-Im studying Engineering of Computer Sience at NTNU Trondheim :norwe
+Im studying Engineering of Computer Sience at NTNU Trondheim
 - Currently at my 4th semester

 ## Reach out! 🌍